nsw logo NSW Government

 • striking, kicking, scratching, biting, spitting or any other physical contact

-• attacking with knives, guns, clubs or any other type of weapon.
+• attacking with knives, guns, clubs or any other type of weapon

 Work-related violence can come from a range of sources, including:

-• members of the public.
+• external (for example, members of the public).

-Preventing work-related violence
+Preventing and responding to work-related violence

 A workplace violence prevention program must be part of your overall health and safety program.
 It should be developed and implemented in co-operation with workers or their health and safety representatives.
 The program needs to be developed after you have done a specific risk assessment for violence in your work environment.